weewx/weewx/docs_src/utilities/wee_import.md

     !!!
 Note
         `wee_import` obtains Weather Underground daily history data one day at a time via a HTTP request and as such the import of large time spans of data may take some time.
 Such imports may be best handled as a series of imports of smaller time spans.

     This will result in a short preamble with details on the data source, the destination of the imported data and some other details on how the data will be processed.
-The import will then be performed but no data will written to the WeeWX database.
+The import will then be performed but no data will be written to the WeeWX database.

     The output should be similar to: